City-of-Helsinki/mlops-template/README.md

 To develop interactively with the API running, you may start the API from within your VSC / jupyterlab terminal by running `uvicorn main:app --reload --reload-include *.pickle --host 0.0.0.0` within the api folder of the container.

-## Requirements & dependency management
+## Managing requirements & dependencies

 The template uses [pip-tools](https://pypi.org/project/pip-tools/) for calculating dependencies.
 Requirements are listed in `*.in` files inside the `requirements/` folder.
 They are separated in four files: